• Skip to main content

 • Remove core of white cabbage and any wilted leaves.
 Slice thin and marinate with some oil, vinegar, a little sugar and salt and pepper.
 Set aside and stir occasionally.
 Prep all other toppings (I thinly sliced the sweet pepper), marinated and set aside.

-2 sweet peppers, 2 tomatoes, 1 cucumber, 1 small red onion, 150 g feta cheese, 3 tablespoon olive oil, 1 tablespoon red wine vinegar, 1 teaspoon sugar, ½ white cabbage, salt & pepper to taste
+2 sweet peppers, 2 tomatoes, 1 cucumber, 1 small red onion, 150 grams feta cheese, 3 tablespoon olive oil, 1 tablespoon red wine vinegar, 1 teaspoon granulated sugar, ½ white cabbage, salt & pepper to taste

 Make the Sauce